-The grant award period is 36 months.
-Budgets must reflect 36 months of project activity, and the total "estimated funding" on the SF-424 must reflect 36 months.
+The grant award period is 36 months for new applications and 24 months for continuation applications.
+Budgets must reflect 36 or 24 months of project activity, and the total "estimated funding" on the SF-424 must reflect 36 or 24 months.
 Generally, the award period will start on October 1, 2016.